chartbeat-labs/pygoth2014/README.md

 understanding of how data is organized on disk in a SQL server, you can't really make any of the above claims.

-So what we're going to do with Postgres and Python is separate out the storage details using a module called Multicorn and look at how expressive SQL can be.
+So what we're going to do with PostgreSQL and Python is separate out the storage details using a module called Multicorn and look at how expressive SQL can be.

 What is Multicorn?
-Postgres provides a Foreign Data Wrapper API, which is C based and allows you to plug in arbitrary backends.
+PostgreSQL provides a Foreign Data Wrapper API, which is C based and allows you to plug in arbitrary backends.
 Multicorn is a Foreign Data Wrapper implementation that embeds the Python interpreter and calls Python code.
 This allows you, then, to write your data backend in Python.

 The basic Multicorn interface expects you to define functions for responding to selects, inserts, updates, and deletes.
 In addition to